 Apart from criminal proceedings, some Member State jurisdictions also recognize specific form of disciplinary proceedings, e.g. for disciplinary offences by judges or bailiffs, which to a large degree follow the procedural rules of criminal proceeding, do, however, not aim towards sanctioning of the offenders according to the principles of material criminal law, but rather substitute and formalize professional accountability for these particular positions that are generally endowed by functional independence of their post.
-As these disciplinary proceedings cannot be fully qualified as a form of criminal proceeding, it must be assumed that the personal data processing related to these proceedings is governed by GDPR, unless the Member State legislation provides otherwise.
+As these disciplinary proceedings cannot be fully qualified as a form of criminal proceeding, it should be assumed that the personal data processing related to these proceedings are governed by GDPR, unless the specifics of the Member State provide basis for different interpretation of the qualification of these disciplinary proceedings.

 2.3 Specific MS legislation regarding courts and judicial authorities